Bankruptcy vs. default: Which route is best for you?

 “When you file for Chapter 7 bankruptcy, it’s known as a fresh start.
 You can discharge all your unsecured debts so that you’re no longer liable for them,” says Katie Ross, executive vice president of the nonprofit American Consumer Credit Counseling.

 The court will appoint a trustee who may liquidate or sell some of your possessions to pay your creditors.
-While most of your debt will be canceled, you might choose to pay some creditors in order to keep a car or home on which the creditor has a lien, says Ross.
+While most of your debt will be canceled, you might choose to pay some creditors with a lien on your car or home in order to keep them, says Ross.

 Chapter 13